bbl-lvernon/ccard3-db2-refresh/README.md

    ```sh
    npm start
    ```
-This can also be run with the batch.bat script located in root directory.
+This app can also be run with the batch.bat script located in root directory.

    Note:
-   Ensure your machine has proper authority to access Database contents and ability to make changes to your filesystem.
+   Ensure your machine has proper firewall configuration to access Database contents and ability to make changes to your filesystem.